petergeoghegan/pg_hexedit/README.md

 While wxHexEditor compares favorably with other hex editors when tasked with editing very large files, it appears to be far more likely to become unresponsive when there are many tags.
-It may necessary to work around this limitation at some point.
+It may be necessary to work around this limitation at some point.

 Generalize from the example of the convenience scripts for guidance on this.